guyettesoftware/Multiverse-Control-System/README.md

 # Multiverse-Control-System
-Version control with no destructive commands, and roles built in.
+Version control with no destructive commands, roles, and automated workflow managment built in.
 C# native interface

 # Background